How to Patch a Collection in Power Apps [Single/Multiple Items]

 PowerApps Patch collection dynamically

 That’s all!
 Let’s preview the app and fill in the controls by inserting desired data.
 And click on the Patch button.
-We can see the item got patched in the Power Apps collection and displayed via the above-mentioned gallery.
+We can see that the item was patched in the Power Apps collection and displayed in the above-mentioned gallery.

 Patch Power Apps collection dynamically